-The Forder Lectureship is now a reciprocal exchange between the New Zealand Mathematical Society and the London Mathematical Society featuring noted mathematicians to speak in each others countries on alternate years.
+The Forder and Aitken Lectureships are a reciprocal exchange between the New Zealand Mathematical Society and the London Mathematical Society featuring noted mathematicians speaking in each others countries on alternate years.

 The Maclaurin Lectureship is a new reciprocal exchange between the New Zealand Mathematical Society and American Mathematical Society featuring noted mathematicians to speak in each others countries on alternate years.